 23.8 Creating Documentation

 Cargo integrates with Rust’s documentation system.
-When publishing or just wanting a solid API reference, leverage Rust’s doc comments and the cargo doc
+When publishing or simply wanting a thorough API reference, use Rust’s doc comments and the cargo doc command.

 23.8.1 Documentation Comments

-: Creates public-facing documentation for the item immediately following (functions, structs, etc.).//!
+- ///: Public-facing documentation for the item immediately following (functions, structs, etc.).

-Doc comments support Markdown formatting.
-Code blocks included in doc comments become “doc tests,” which compile and run automatically via cargo test
+Doc comments use Markdown formatting.
+Code blocks in doc comments become “doc tests,” compiled and run automatically via cargo test.
+Good documentation should explain:

 - Parameters and return values